capjamesg/disinfo-domains/docs/index.md

 ## Path of a Request

-Source Trust completes several steps to determine the trustworthiness of a website.
+This package completes several steps to determine whether Wikipedia reports a site has been associated with disinformation.

-First, Source Trust opens the cache of the day.
+First, this tool opens the cache of the day.
 This cache includes:

 1. The categories from all previous requests made that day.
-2. The known problematic websites listed on Wikipedia's untrustworthy websites lists retrieved that day.
+2. The known problematic websites listed on Wikipedia's disinformation websites lists retrieved that day.

 If the site has not yet been retrieved, it is retrieved and categories are extracted from the wiki page.